declancm/cinnamon.nvim/README.md

     end)
     ```

-* `options`: An optional table to overwrite options from the configuration table.
+* `options` - An optional table to overwrite options from the configuration table.

     ```lua
     require("cinnamon").scroll("<C-]>", { delay = 3 })